TimMangan/App-Info/docs/Windows/Adobe/AdobeReader DC/InstallConfigure.md

 Use the Customization Wizard to generate a MST file.
 Normal MSI parameters are available for quick/passive/silent installation.
 By default, the installation uses Advertized Shortcuts, which should normally be disabled when repackaging into forms other than another MSI.

+## SilentInstallHQ
+Silent Install HQ provides information on the silent install of this app https://silentinstallhq.com/?s=Adobe+Reader+DC

 ## Typical Configuration Items

 This identifies the most commonly interesting configuration items in the application.